davidwaltre/ESPConn/README.md

-# About ESPConn
+# About

 ESPConn is a simple library to check the connection to and automatically reconnect to your WiFi.
 Include in your Arduino IDE project.

 ## Requirements

 You need to have ESP8266WiFi library installed.
 You'll also need the [ESP8266 Ping](https://github.com/jeroenst/ESP8266Ping) library made by [jeroenst](https://github.com/jeroenst) installed.
-I provided a copy of the code in the /src folder.
+I provided a copy of the code in the /src/ folder.

 ## Usage

+Copy the contents of the /src/ folder directly to the folder of your Arduino IDE project.

-First, if not yet done, you have to include all dependenies and the ESPConn library:
+Then, if not yet done, you have to include all dependenies and the ESPConn library:

 ```Arduino
 #include <ESP8266WiFi.h>